What is a service request?

-Reinforce your service desk with ITIL® best practices.
+Reinforce your service desk with industry-standard best practices

-At the core of an exceptional customer support experience lies refined ITSM workflows and adherence to ITIL standards.
-From handling incidents the ITIL way to implementing a user-friendly IT self-service portal, set your help desk fundamentals right with our selection of free ITSM resources.
+At the core of an exceptional customer support experience lies refined ITSM workflows and adherence to best practices.
+From handling incidents the right way to implementing a user-friendly IT self-service portal, set your help desk fundamentals right with our selection of free ITSM resources.